Faculty-led Wheaton Programs

-- Innovation and Social Change in Emerging Economies: Ghana -led by President Hanno - January, 2016
+- Innovation and Social Change in Emerging Economies: Rwanda-led by President Hanno - January, 2016

 In this course, you will link academic course work with a service learning immersion experience in the East African country of Rwanda.
 Rwanda has recovered rapidly from the devastation associated with the Genocide that took place in the country in 1994.
 However, despite rapid economic growth and a focus on education and building a strong infrastructure, the country still faces formidable economic and political challenges.
 Poverty levels and unemployment remain high and the culture is still dominated by reliance on subsistence farming and government and international aid programs.
 In this course, we will examine the current economic and political situation in the country to develop an understanding of how Rwanda has developed since the Genocide.
 We will explore the role of innovation in developing economies in general and specifically in Rwanda.
 During January, we will travel to Rwanda to survey the landscape firsthand.
 While in Rwanda, we will teach innovation and leadership to Rwandan youths using an innovative curriculum developed specifically for this purpose.
 We will both learn about the role of innovation and help to create a more innovative culture in Rwanda with our work.